 Compounding Growth: Long-term investments grow significantly due to the power of compounding.

-Understanding what pension plans are and how they work is essential for effective retirement planning.
+Understanding how pension plans work is essential for effective retirement planning.
 The types of pension plans, including deferred annuity, immediate annuity, NPS, and APY, cater to different financial needs and retirement goals.
 By making regular contributions during the accumulation phase and receiving steady payouts during the distribution phase, pension plans provide financial security and independence post-retirement.

 ** Tax exemptions are as per applicable tax laws from time to time.